 Strategy and Planning

-JRC asked me to redesign their basic and rough website and make it appealing and user-friendly.
+The JRC asked me to redesign their basic and rough website to make it appealing and user-friendly.
 The company’s website was clunky, unstructured, and was not reflecting the Jamaica Red Cross humanitarian ideas or that of the IFRC global network.

 When the client reached out, the JRC already had an existing website.
 However, the design and platform was outdated, users were struggling with bad UX, so the website didn’t appear to be as functional and efficient as they intended.
 As a result, the client started receiving feedback from users on social media, and the need for a redesign was inevitable.

 Before the redesign, it was essential to analyze the website and its assets to find out the pain points to eliminate.
 Additionally, it was decided to get insights from staff and stakeholders’ interviews to clarify the process.